 What if the seller fails to disclose any of this information to the buyer?

 The main purpose of the disclosure is to notify the buyer of all the information about the property’s condition.
-If the seller intentionally hides the property defects, this could lead to legal trouble (for fraud or negligent misrepresentation)—and worst, void the sale agreement.
+Moreover, if the seller intentionally hides the property defects, this could lead to legal trouble (for fraud or negligent misrepresentation)—and worst, void the sale agreement.
 That’s why it’s crucial to review the form or consult your agent for any questions regarding the property.

 Follow the procedures and abide by the law even though the disclosure can seem so stressful.
 Just fill out the form honestly to your best knowledge.
 Litigation is a costly procedure and could waste a huge amount of your money.
 You can always seek advice to a professional real estate agent and attorney to get an in-depth understanding of the requirements and process to sell your property.